Dunkeld Music Book (GB-EdU MS64)

 Complete text (in libraries and on this website)

 The complete text of the dissertation is being prepared for publication on this website.
+Read the Introduction.
 It is also available for viewing in Glasgow, Scotland.
 The Abstract from the dissertation (slightly modified) is reproduced below.

 Abstract